Eliminating food safety issues

 Solving issues with food safety begins at the source.
-If you buy materials from businesses that don’t value preventive strategies, you’ll have to work harder to ensure the safety and quality of your own products.
+If you buy materials from businesses that don’t value preventive strategies, you’ll have to work harder to ensure the safety of and quality of your own products.

 Another easy way to prevent food safety hazards is to create workstations that encourage safe handling practices.
 You want these practices to feel effortless for your workers.
 Do this by: